hashicorp/aws-service-catalog-engine-for-tfc/README.md

 ### Resource Timeouts
 If the provisioning step takes too long, the AWS Service Catalog will timeout.
 This can also cause the Terraform to timeout, as it has a 30-minute timeout limit.
 To resolve this timeout issue, try to rerun the provisioning step, or try re-`apply`ing the Terraform.

+### Issues with Renaming Workspaces
+Workspaces created by the engine should not be renamed within TFC.
+When a provisioned product's workspace is renamed and then updated within AWS Service Catalog, a new workspace will be created for that provisioned product.
+To avoid conflicts, it is recommended that you do not rename workspaces created by the engine.

 ## Uninstalling the Integration
 To uninstall the integration, you should first destroy any necessary information in AWS.
 Next, run the `terraform destroy` command.
 This will remove the integration.